1975–76 Aston Villa F.C. season

-The 1975–76 English football season was Aston Villa's 76th in the Football League and their first season in the top division for eight years.
+The 1975–76 English football season was Aston Villa's first season in Europe and 77th season in the Football League, their first season in the top division for eight years.

 In October 1975, at the age of 19, Andy Gray (167) moved south to newly promoted Villa for £110,000.
 Other debuts included Gordon Cowans (414), Dennis Mortimer (317), John Deehan (110), John Burridge (65), and John Overton (3).

-Dave Richardson joined Aston Villa in 1976 as Youth Development Officer.
+Dave Richardson joined Aston Villa in 1976 as Youth Development Officer from Leicester City, unwittingly bringing paedophile, Ted Langford, from his old club.
+Richardson secured schoolboy player Steve Froggatt from Leicester.

 10 April 1976: Liverpool draw 0–0 against Aston Villa.
 In the Second City derby both teams won their home match.

 UEFA Cup

 Having won the League Cup in the previous season, Villa qualified for Europe for the first time.